 On a final note, you can accumulate points on your credit card if you use it to pay for a holiday.
 You can also accrue miles by flying with airlines on flights booked for you by a tour operator.
 But to spend your air miles you need to book the flight directly with the relevant airline.

 If you wanted to talk to a travel specialist about a potential holiday to Asia, do call 020 3627 3081 or email us here.
-For more travel inspiration, why not download our exclusive travel guide?
+For more travel inspiration, why not download our exclusive Not a Brochure?
 It’s brimful of suggested experiences, inspiring places to stay and lots of practical info.